Published on September 20, 2024 at 12 p.m. by G. Allan Taylor

 In an effort to manage energy consumption, reduce water usage, improve indoor air quality and improve environmental performance, Samford is pursuing LEED certification for the Campus Recreation, Wellness and Athletics Complex.
 “We hope this building speaks not only to the wellness of our students, but also to our commitment to a well world,” Taylor said.
 “It will be a few months before our certification is confirmed, but we are saving a place right inside the front door for Samford’s new LEED plaque.”

-The stunning new footbridge attached to the complex and spanning the north end zone of Pete Hanna Stadium will be named in honor of Samford distinguished graduate Dr. Buddy Larry Thorne.
+The facility includes various spaces recognizing individual and corporate supporters of the university, including a stunning new footbridge spanning the north end zone of Pete Hanna Stadium, named in honor of Samford distinguished graduate Dr. Buddy Larry Thorne.

 Samford is a leading Christian university offering undergraduate programs grounded in the liberal arts with an array of nationally recognized graduate and professional schools.
 Founded in 1841, Samford is the 87th-oldest institution of higher learning in the United States.
 Samford enrolls 6,101 students from 45 states, Puerto Rico and 16 countries in its 10 academic schools: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy and public health.
 Samford fields 17 athletic teams that compete in the tradition-rich Southern Conference and ranks 6th nationally for its Graduation Success Rate among all NCAA Division I schools.